Default

 The country's marriage rules are based on Islamic law.
 This shapes how marriages, divorces, and family matters are handled.
 These traditions are deeply ingrained in Saudi society and affect people's lives deeply.

-This article will look into Saudi Arabia's marriage rules.
+This article will look into Saudi Arabia's marriage rules and the cultural considerations for weddings.
 We aim to show how these rules and practices influence family life in the country.

 Key Takeaways: